laul7klau/kubernetes-aws/bigip-ctrl-ingress/README.md

 ## Pre-requisites
 - You have performed the steps in the previous directory to create a Kubernetes cluster in AWS.
-- You will also need the 6 yaml config files in the *config* directory.
-Use *git clone* or *wget* or manually create the files in your local directory.

 ## Steps
 #### Create the BIG-IP instance